Samiksha-Pansare/Snowflake_End_To_End_Data_Modelling/README.md

 # Snowflake_End_To_End_Data_Modelling

 ## Project Overview
-This project demonstrates an end-to-end ETL/ELT pipeline on Snowflake using cricket ODI JSON data.
+This project demonstrates an end-to-end ELT pipeline on Snowflake using cricket ODI JSON data.
 It covers data ingestion, staging, transformation, data modeling (fact & dimension tables), automation with tasks, and visualization in Snowsight.

 ---